manthanugemuge/QR-Code-Generator/README.md

 ## About The Project

-A Simple Web Application which will generate a QR Code of according name typed.
+A Simple Web Application which will generate a QR Code of Name typed.

 ## Tech Stacks Used